 Pok Pok NY

-Pok Pok recently moved up Columbia Street from it's original location to a larger space.
-The new garden is less of a garden and more of a patio, but it's still a magical spot, especially once the food starts arriving.
+Pok Pok's second location on Columbia Street features a garden that's less of a garden and more of a patio, but it's still a magical spot, especially once the food starts arriving.
 (Did someone say Ike's Vietnamese fish sauce wings?
 If you don't know what i'm talking about, RUN to Pok Pok NY.)

 117 Columbia St., 718-923-9322, pokpokny.com(Credit: Pok Pok NY)